and-kal/ableton-racks/README.md

 ...was made by ›The Tuning Room‹ on the Ned Rush Discord.
 But I think it's for Live 12 only.

+## Fantasy Arps

+... by Bean/Ephemeral from the Ned Rush Discord

 ## Phase Dry Wet Ableton 11.adg & Split Differences Ableton 11.adg

 ...taken from [this tutorial by 2L&L](https://www.youtube.com/watch?v=Nn8fBzkiGEM)